Newcastle College University Centre Scholarships 2019/20

-A limited number of scholarships of up to £9,000 awarded as fee waivers over the duration of the programme to students who meet the criteria.
-Two year scholarships for a Foundation Degree and three years for an Honours Degree.
-(Top-Up) Degrees are also considered for scholarships.
-All students who would like to be considered for a scholarship will have to complete and submit an application form including a supporting statement.
+All students who would like to be considered for a scholarship must complete and submit the online application form at the bottom of this page, including a supporting statement.
 All scholarships are based on applicants meeting certain criteria.
-Newcastle Colleges’ decision on all applications will be final.
+Newcastle College University Centre's decision on all applications will be final.

-To be eligible to apply for a Newcastle College Scholarship students must fulfil all of the following criteria:
+To be eligible to apply for a Newcastle College Scholarship students must fulfill all of the following criteria:

-- make/have made Newcastle College a firm or only choice
+make/have made Newcastle College University Centre a firm or only choice

-- register on an undergraduate/foundation degree course at Newcastle College in September.
+register on an undergraduate/Foundation Degree course at Newcastle College University Centre in September

 In addition, student applicants must fulfill one or more of the following criteria:

-- be a Young Carer at the start of the academic year 2018/19
+be a Young Carer¹ at the start of the academic year 2019/20

-- be female and have applied for one of our STEM Foundation Degree or Honours Degree*
+be a female who has applied for one of our STEM Foundation Degree or Honours Degrees

-If you are a first generation in the family to study in higher education this will help support your application, but will not exclude anyone who isn't.
+If you are a first generation² in the family to study in higher education this will help support your application, but we will not exclude anyone who isn't.

-1) Students will complete and submit an online application to apply for one of the seven scholarships.*
+- Students will complete and submit the online application at the bottom of this page to apply for one of the seven scholarships.*